 What is hypoglycaemia?

-The insulin continues to move the glucose into the body's cells.
-The liver doesn't start releasing stored glucose (remember, it only does this when it senses your insulin levels are low).
+This means the insulin continues to move glucose into your body’s cells and your liver doesn’t start releasing stored glucose.
 So, your blood glucose level keeps going down and can soon be dangerously low.
-The liver does not correct your low glucose.

 Symptoms of mild to moderate hypoglycaemia may include one or more of the following: